ArchipelagoMW/Archipelago/worlds/wargroove/docs/wargroove_en.md

 Only the Steam Windows version is supported.
 MAC, Switch, Xbox, Playstation, are all not supported.
 The custom campaign must be downloaded, the vanilla and Double Trouble campaigns will not work with Archipelago.

+- Wargroove with the Double Trouble DLC installed through Steam on Windows
 - [The most recent Archipelago release](https://github.com/ArchipelagoMW/Archipelago/releases)
 - Download the `ArchipelagoMod.zip`, `(REALLY_LONG_FILENAME).cmp` and
 `(REALLY_LONG_FILENAME).cmp.bak` files from